SAKryukov/vscode-markdown-calculator/docs/article.md

 You know that the lack of the `return` statement is the same as `return undefined`, and the object `undefined` is the only object rendered by this extension as an empty string, in contrast to `null`, which is rendered as "null".

-In all cases, and exceptions are caught and the exception message is rendered using a special CSS style.
+In all cases, all the exceptions are caught and the exception message is rendered using a special CSS style.

 You can do all this using just the VSCode preview.
 For more serious work, you may want to convert your document into HTML; and you can do it by using the extension "[Extensible Markdown](https://github.com/SAKryukov/vscode-extensible-markdown)" described in the article *[All in One Toolchain for Article Writing with Visual Studio Code](https://www.codeproject.com/Articles/1194125/Article-Writing-Toolchain-with-VSCode)*.